-On October 3, 2014, the parties filed the attached stipulation in which they agreed to settle this case and described the settlement terms.
-Petitioner alleges that she suffered Guillain-Barré Syndrome ("GBS") that was caused by her September 14, 2010, receipt of influenza ("flu") vaccine.
-Petitioner further alleges that she suffered the residual effects of this injury for more than six months.
-Respondent denies that the flu vaccine caused petitioner's alleged GBS or any other injury and further denies that her current disabilities are a sequela of a vaccine-related injury.
+On April 3, 2015, the parties filed the attached stipulation in which they agreed to settle this case and described the settlement terms.
+Petitioner alleges that he suffered from chronic inflammatory demyelinating polyneuropathy ("CIDP") that was caused by his receipt of influenza ("flu") vaccine on October 4, 2013.
+He further alleges that he experienced the residual effects of this injury for more than six months.
+Respondent denies that the flu vaccine caused petitioner's alleged CIDP and/or any other injury.
+Nonetheless, the parties agreed to resolve this matter informally.

-1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims's website, in accordance with the E-Government Act of 2002, Pub.
+1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, 116 Stat.
 2899, 2913 (Dec.
 17, 2002).
 Vaccine Rule 18(b) states that all decisions of the special masters will be made available to the public unless they contain trade secrets or commercial or financial information that is privileged and confidential, or medical or similar information whose disclosure would constitute a clearly unwarranted invasion of privacy.
 When such a decision is filed, petitioner has 14 days to identify and move to delete such information prior to the document's disclosure.
 If the special master, upon review, agrees that the identified material fits within the banned categories listed above, the special master shall delete such material from public access.